guillotine-cms/guillotine-api/README.md

 ### Caching

-The application is written with care and full attention to the RFC2616 to correctly use headers such as Modified-Since, Etags etc... therefore we highly advocate using a content distribution network such as:
+The application is written with care and full attention to the RFC2616 to correctly use headers such as Modified-Since, Etags etc... therefore is easily cachable in web cache proxies, we highly advocate using a content distribution network such as:

 * AWS Cloudfront
 * Google Cloud CDN